songquanpeng/pytorch-template/archive/README.md

 # Archive
-> This folder is used to save archived files.
+> This folder is used to save archived files, such as datasets and saved models.